Nastaranrad/Dragon/README.md

-# Dragon WP8 : prediction of COVID-19 severity
+# Dragon WP8: detection of COVID-19 severity

 :wave: A <a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html"> ***Random Forest classifier***</a> is applied on the clinical and demographics data to identify the severity of COVID-19.